 However, if you’re looking for interaction on your own Instagram profile, you may want to join one of said groups!
 That’s a topic for another post though…

 How to approach them.

-You’ve done weeding through the list and you have clear intentions on a measurable goal, now comes the part that most people hate, the action!
-Yes, you actually have to reach out to them and let them know you want to work with them.
+You’ve done weeding through the list of influencers, and you have clear intentions on a measurable goal.
+Now comes the part that most people hate, the action!
+Yes, you actually have to reach out to influencers and let them know you want to work with them.
 Don’t be scared!

 Most of the time, professional Influencers will have an email link or a link to their site where you can contact them for collaboration.
 That’s a good sign!
 That means they are taking their new media power seriously and want to capitalize on it!

-DO NOT PITCH THEM IN A COMMENT!
-I lost count of how many times someone, or most likely an automated bot, will pitch someone in the comments of Instagram or Youtube.
+DO NOT PITCH INFLUENCERS IN A COMMENT!
+I lost count of how many times someone, or most likely an automated bot, will pitch an influencer in the comments of Instagram or Youtube.
 Most of the time it’s this happens when bots are activated because of a certain Hashtag or Keyword the Influencer used.
 “Hey there beautiful, come rep my junk and you can make millions!?????” …has this worked since the second day Instagram was a thing?
 Blows my mind.

 Any influencer worth working with should have no problem handing over metrics and data to you.
 On Instagram, they should most likely have a business account so they can see their interactions and on Youtube, the analytics are baked right into their channel!
 The same goes for Twitter and Facebook Pages… Show me the Data!

 Don’t fall for “I have decent engagement.” or “It’s mostly women that follow me.” you want raw data.
 If they want to play games or aren’t willing to hand over the data, keep your marketing budget in your pocket, they will most likely be a pain to work with.
 If they are professional, they’ll act like one.